jerome-lux/pymosaic/README.md

 # Pymosaic

 A Python module to create photomosaic images.
-This implementation use numba to speed up the mosaic building, but it can be slow when the number of tiles in the image pool is large.

 Currently, there is no transparency.
-Tiles are chosen based the distance (in RGB space) minimization between the average RGB values in a tile and the average RGB values in each box in target image.
+Tiles are chosen based the distance (in RGB space) minimization between the average RGB values in a tile and the average RGB values in each zone in target image.

+Nearest neighbors computations can be done either using numba and a brute force approach or using cKDTree from scipy.
+Brute force tends to be a little faster for image database <50k (not tested for larger database).
+Using brute force method, one can specify the number of times a tile is reused in the mosaic.
+This is not possible using a kdtree, but it is possible to add a little variety in the tiles choice using a random kth neighbors, and not always the first.

 ## Install
 install using python setup.py install